CarlosAMolina/carlosamolina.github.io/wiki/python/pipenv.md

 No action taken to avoid nested environments.
 ```

-The solution is simply to run the `exit` command and you will be able to activate the environment again:
+The solution is simply to run the `exit` command (even though you are currently outside the vitual environment) and you will be able to activate the environment again:

 ```bash
 exit